lighto2000/midum-function/README.md

 # get the midum of numbers

-> it's will remove all the element in list until the len of numbers be 1 or 2 and sum them togther
+> it's will remove all the element in list until the len of list be 1 or 2 and sum them togther

 ```python